 “This is a mature, nuanced take on the chocolate-covered-nut genre of candy.”

 The quality of Satori’s chocolate is superb.
 A rich, silky, perfectly tempered jacket of dark chocolate surrounds a fat California almond, toasted with a modest suggestion of salted caramel that lingers at the finish.
 This is a mature, nuanced take on the chocolate-covered-nut genre of candy, which I, as a nuanced, mature human, truly appreciate.
 It was a challenge to stop at two pieces, probably due to my unceasing affinity for fine chocolates and fat California nuts in my mouth.
 Oh, and also my love of cannabis.
 And these edibles certainly contain a thoughtful balance of cannabinoids.
-A scant 0.6mg of THC per piece might not seem like enough to fuel a proper lift off, but in concert with the 6mg of CBD and the suggested two-piece serving size, it’s more than adequately uplifting.
+A scant 0.6mg of

 The onset was as smooth as the chocolate itself.
 An all-encompassing warmth of well-being crept into my consciousness and a sweetly focused creative boost swelled from my heart and my head.
 My body revelled in a soothing buzz that made slouching over my project for hours on end physically bearable.
 This was, for me, an exceptional edible for breaking through artistic roadblocks, finding new inspiration, and retaining the focus and clarity to see a project through from inception to completion.
 Even after my body began to revolt against my concentrated posture, my mind remained focused and intent.
 The crystalline clarity that made hours feel like minutes, pages feel like paragraphs, and colors feel brighter than average, dictated to my body that the work was not yet done so we would gleefully persist.